sharonhoward/llep/README.md

 Additional information (or information missed by the original tagging) was obtained primarily by used of keyword searches in proximity to a tagged name: eg, "widow", "spinster/single woman" or "wife of" immediately after a woman's name, and occupations after a man's name.

-Because pauper examinations are relatively formulaic, it was possible to use this to extract a variety of kinds of information with some confidence in reliability of the information found, although if the information was written down in less standard ways it would be less likely to be found, eg:
+Because pauper examinations are relatively formulaic, it was possible to use this to extract a variety of kinds of information with some confidence in reliability of the information found (and that it was associated with the right person), although if the information was written down in less standard ways it would be less likely to be found, eg:

    - Ages
    - Bastardy
    - Information about settlements (work in progress)
    - Relationships (too unreliable and messy to release at present)

 Some other information - eg, about irregular marriages and separations, and most tagged place names  - has not (yet) been associated with specific individuals but is made available as examination-level data.
+Only a small proportion of all tagged place data (primarily parishes and towns) in the XML files has been included here.